Jausmy/Loan-Dashboard/README.md

 - Converted the "LoanApproved" column values from 0 and 1 to "Declined" and "Approved" respectively for better readability.

 ### Data Exploration
 Initial data exploration involved familiarizing ourselves with the dataset and identifying key variables.
-This included examining the distribution of loan amounts, credit scores, and risk scores across different applicant demographics and loan purposes.
+This included examining net worth, credit scores, and risk scores across different applicant demographics.

 ### Data Analysis Techniques
 The following data analysis techniques were employed: